Solitude Mountain History

 On May 1, 2015, Solitude was purchased by the owners of Deer Valley Resort.
 They operated Solitude as a fully-owned subsidiary for the next three seasons.
 This continued its tradition of excellence under new ownership.

 On October 10, 2017, Deer Valley Resort became the twelfth resort destination owned by the newly-formed Alterra Mountain Company.
 Solitude was not part of that purchase, but was separately acquired by Alterra Mountain Company on August 1, 2018.

 Alterra Mountain Company is an American hospitality company established in 2018 and based in Denver, CO.
 It's rooted in the spirit of the mountains and united by a passion for outdoor adventure.
 The company honors each destination’s unique character and authenticity.
-Solitude is now one of fourteen destinations in the Alterra Mountain Company family.
+Solitude is now one of fifteen destinations in the Alterra Mountain Company family.
 We continue to maintain our brand, personality, and culture.